praveentcom/passport-ui/CONTRIBUTING.md

 # Contributing to Passport UI

 Thank you for your interest in contributing to passport-ui!
-We welcome contributions from the community and are pleased to have you join us.
+We welcome contributions from the community.

 ## Table of Contents